 Candidates must follow rules related to financing and auditing of election expenses to ensure that leadership campaigns are transparent.Definition of election expenses

-The cost of any good or service used during an election period, particularly for directly or indirectly promoting or opposing the election of a candidate or party candidates, is considered an election expense.Rules for participating in the electoral debate
+The cost of any good or service used during an election period, particularly for directly or indirectly promoting or opposing the election of a candidate or party candidates, is considered an election expense.Rules governing interventions in the political debate

 To ensure transparency and compliance with the rules on political financing, authorized political entities must produce financial and expense reports within the time limits prescribed by the various laws.Provincial pre-election expenses